 If demand is enormous (i.e. if more than five people ask) I will expand these main points:

 Again, these tips are predicated on a rambling trip in warm weather places.
+This is a dissection of my backpack from a recent trip.

 –For a purely tropical trip, I always consider the method of my college roommate, Pat: 10 t-shirts, 10 pairs of underwear, some shorts, and you’re good to go.
 We’re from California.
 Our official state uniform is t-shirt/shorts/flip flops.
 To wear long pants and shoes at the same time is suffering on an unimaginable scale.
 The problem with tropical countries is that they tend to worship air conditioning, so you’ll need one set of cold weather clothes for frigid bus and train rides or at least some thin long pants for mosquitoes at dusk.